Transition Probability for the Neutrino Wave in Muon Decay and Oscillation Experiments: The transition amplitude and probability

-$\bar \nu_e$ is identified by the inverse $\beta$ process, and the geometry of muon decay at rest is shown in Fig. \ref{fig:mu-decay-at-rest}; $cT$ is muon decay region, and D is detector.
-The length between decay region and detector denoted $L$ is set to zero for simplicity in this section, but that is included in the latter section.
+The detection of $\bar \nu_e$ through the inverse $\beta$ process is shown in Fig. \ref{fig:mu-decay-at-rest}; $cT$ is the muon decay region and $D$ is the detector.
+The length between decay region and detector denoted $L$ is set to zero in this section, but that is included in the latter section.
 We study first the single neutrino case, using the same notation for the particle and anti-particle: $\mu$ for $\mu^{+}$ and $\mu^{-}$, etc.